Summit Speech School: History

 The Summit Speech School was formed in 1967 with assistance from the Junior League and with efforts by volunteers such as Diane Hunt Lawrence.
 The first building was located near Overlook Hospital.
-In the nineteen eighties, pediatrician Arthur F. Ackerman was president.
+In the 1980s, pediatrician Arthur F. Ackerman was president.
 The school moved to its present facility in New Providence in 1997 into a former warehouse.
 Since 1997, according to one report, the building has been owned by the borough of New Providence.
-In 2008, New Jersey was on the verge of passing Grace's Law, which requires health insurers to pay up to $1,000 per ear for hearing aids for children younger than fifteen years old, and the law was named for a former deaf student of the Summit Speech School named Grace.
+In 2009, New Jersey passed Grace's Law, which requires health insurers to pay up to $1,000 per ear for hearing aids for children younger than fifteen years old, and the law was named for a former deaf student of the Summit Speech School named Grace.
 In 2009, volunteers including Betse Gump helped set up libraries for the children at the school.
 In 2010, the school was visited by Mary Pat Christie, the First Lady of New Jersey and wife of Governor Chris Christie.

 Programs

-Most children served by the school have severe hearing loss which can hamper their ability to comprehend speech in any environment with substantial background noise.
+Most children served by the school have severe hearing loss, which can hamper their ability to comprehend speech in any environment with substantial background noise.
 Director Pamela Paskowitz said that the school tries to help particularly young children by teaching them to speak "clearly and often" and to use devices such as cochlear implants.
 According to a previous director:

 The school offers several programs which vary based on the age of the child: